Canada PM safe for now as Trump attacks, but angry farmers loom

-Trudeau, facing elections in 2019, said on Sunday that Canada “will not be pushed around”, triggering a fierce attack from Trump and his advisers.
+Trudeau, facing elections in 2019, said on Sunday that Canada “will not be pushed around”, triggering a fierce attack from Trump and his advisers, one of whom apologized on Tuesday.

-Trump is particularly incensed by Canadian tariffs imposed on dairy products, which he says are “killing” U.S. farmers.
+Trump is particularly incensed by Canadian tariffs imposed on dairy products, which he says are “killing” U.S. farmers, especially in Wisconsin.

-He and other U.S. politicians have long demanded Canada’s system of domestic dairy protections either be abolished or heavily modified to give American exports a bigger share.
+He and other American politicians have long demanded Canada’s system of domestic dairy protections either be abolished or heavily modified to give U.S. exports a bigger share.

-But Trudeau - like many prime ministers before him - has little room for maneuver.
+But Trudeau has little room for maneuver.
 Dairy farmers, who number about 11,000, have an outsized influence in Canadian politics, being concentrated in the vote-rich provinces of Ontario and Quebec.

-The Dairy Farmers of Canada lobby group, which had earlier voiced the suspicion Trudeau might try to sell them out, met the prime minister for 25 minutes on Tuesday and said he had reassured them of his backing.

-“It was a very good meeting ... he reaffirmed his support for dairy producers all across Canada.
-He wants strong dairy production for the next generation,” Pierre Lampron, president of the group, told reporters.
+Trudeau meets on Tuesday with the Dairy Farmers of Canada, which suspect he might be ready to sell them out.

 He could mitigate the damage by offering aid packages to affected industries although the bill would most likely run into many tens of billions of dollars.